pixelneo/movie-database/README.md

 ## TODOs
 - [x] Remove proper names (eg. john, paul, george, ...)
 - [ ] Make documentation on how to run it.

+## Results
+- LDA + Clustering does not work as expected.
+There is a big difference between sizes of clusters.
+And after 'human evaluation' the movies usually are not clustered as expected.